These scholarships are applicable to your undergraduate studies, and are available based on your year and eligibility.

 Interest: Corporate or non-profit work

 A program for freshmen students, the Kemper Scholars Program offers you an opportunity to prepare for leadership and service in numerous professions, including nonprofits.
 The Program includes a tuition scholarship for your sophomore, junior and senior years as well as 2 funded internships during the summers following your sophomore and junior years funded by the Kemper Foundation.
-Deadline: Early Spring 2015.
+Deadline: January 31st.

 Kirsten R. Lorentzen Award Scholarship